This story originally ran Feb. 5, 2018, and was updated Nov. 6, 2023.

 There is no cure for Alzheimer’s disease, but treatments are available to help manage the symptoms and provide a better quality of life.
 For that reason, getting a diagnosis as early as possible is extremely important.

-“The biggest benefit of early diagnosis is that it gives patients and their families time to plan for the future,” says Dr. Dale.
+“The biggest benefit of early diagnosis is that it gives patients and their families time to plan for the future,” Dr. Dale says.

 In the early stages, most patients still have a good understanding of their disease process and what’s going on, and they understand the decisions they face going forward.
 They typically will have more control in designating who will make medical decisions on their behalf and what those decisions might be.